bnnyng/garden/content/literature-notes/2021-sfi-foundations-of-intelligence.md

 - “Stacking” combines the predictions of several machine learning models under a meta-model that is trained to both incorporate other models’ predictions and account for their biases.
 - Stacking has implications for improving the scientific method, which is currently more like single-model cross-validation.
 - General AI will most likely come from a “web-based ecology of AI systems.”

-	- #open-question *How do AI communities compare to human communities?*
+>[!question] #open-question How do AI communities compare to human communities?

 - Interestingly, we cannot predict (compute) the behavior of an AI community because individual AI programs are [[Turing|Turing complete]].

-	- #open-question *Is it worth sacrificing understanding of the systems we model for “predictive accuracy”?* Engineers already do this!
+> [!question] #open-question Is it worth sacrificing understanding of the systems we model for “predictive accuracy”?
+Engineers already do this!

 ### Risto Miikkulainen – “Evolving Intelligent Behavior in Virtual Agents”
 - Evolutionary constraints (resource limitation, body-brain co-evolution, competitive arms races, the need for coordination) “solve the harder problem of finding good body/behavior combinations.”